Uzair390-Del/Mobile-App-Developement/Week_13/Open_Ended_Lab.md

 ## Objective

-Students will design, develop, and deploy a fully functional Android application of their own choice using modern Android development practices.
+Students will design, develop, and deploy a fully functional Mobile application of their own choice using modern Mobile development practices.

 ## Problem Statement